BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 </div>

 **Ajahn Nyanamoli:** That’s the ‘technique.’
-The technique of basically overcoming *the* addiction of the addictions - i.e. the addiction of the senses - without replacements.
-People can often replace it, committing to something else, even more activity, work, perpetual distraction, company - which would keep the mind away from actually seeking sense pleasures on a course level, but without uprooting anything.
+The technique of basically overcoming *the* addiction of the addictions—i.e. the addiction of the senses—without replacements.
+People can often replace it, committing to something else, even more activity, work, perpetual distraction, company—which would keep the mind away from actually seeking sense pleasures on a course level, but without uprooting anything.
 It is just like a heroin addict finding something else to keep his mind addicted to, which is not dealing with it.
 The moment those activities become unavailable, the resting place of his mind is where his addiction still is, so he will go back to that which he hasn’t uprooted.

-So that is what ‘meditation’ is - once you have sufficiently, wholesomely disturbed your mind by unwavering sense restraint, seclusion, guarding of the sense doors - now you learn to calm within that.
+So that is what ‘meditation’ is—once you have sufficiently, wholesomely disturbed your mind by unwavering sense restraint, seclusion, guarding of the sense doors—now you learn to calm within that.
 Not abandon it, but calm; still the agitation aspect of it, so that you can carry on, because you realise that that’s the way out.

 <div lang="en">